plasma-umass/coz/README.md

 The `benchmarks` directory in this repository includes several small benchmarks with progress points added at appropriate locations.
 To build and run one of these benchmarks with `coz`, just browse to `benchmarks/{bench name}` and type `make bench` (or `make test` for a smaller input size).
 These programs may require several runs before coz has enough measurements to generate a useful profile.
 Once you have profiled these programs for several minutes, go to http://plasma-umass.github.io/coz/ to load and plot your profile.

 ## License
 All source code is licensed under the BSD 2-clause license unless otherwise indicated.
-Copyright (C) 2015 Charlie Curtsinger
+Copyright (C) 2015 Charlie Curtsinger, University of Massachusetts Amherst

 Sample applications (in the `benchmarks` directory) include several [PHOENIX](https://github.com/kozyraki/phoenix) programs and [pbzip2](http://compression.ca/pbzip2/), which are licensed separately and included with this release for convenience.